3MAH/3mah.github.io/_docs/01-Simcoon-installation.md

 {% highlight sh %}

-conda install -c conda-forge armadillo conda install -c conda-forge boost conda install -c conda-forge cgal conda install -c conda-forge numpy
+conda install -c conda-forge armadillo boost cgal numpy

 {% endhighlight %}

 Next, after downloading the simcoon sources in the github repository of [Simcoon](https://github.com/3MAH/simcoon).
 Unzip the content in a folder and modify the Install.sh source file to look after you conda environnement path:

 anacondaloc=/path/to/anaconda/anaconda3/envs/scientific

+**Please note:** If you have installed *matplotlib* you shall delete the file /path/to/anaconda/anaconda3/envs/scientific/lib/python3.7/site-packages/matplotlib-3.4.3-py3.7-nspkg.pth {: .notice--info}

 The last step is to run the installation script: